xrcyz/Knowledge-Base/README.md

 We start with a high-dimensional vector (such as a pixel array), map it to a low-dimensional vector (the inputs to a decoder function), then map that back to a high-dimensional vector (decoded pixel array).
 If you can train the output layer to match the input layer, then the middle layer must represent a lookup key of some kind.

+Conspiracy theory: "vanilla" neural nets are also auto-encoders.
+Say we want to classify points (x,y) as being above or below f(x).
+We take the points (x,y) and transform them until we can draw a straight line between points above and points below.
+Are we not *de facto* encoding f(x) into a line function?

 **What is a Variational Auto-Encoder?**

 A variational auto-encoder maps the input to an array of of tuples <mean, standard deviation>.
 The inputs to the decoder function are chosen from the probability distribution of possible encodings (an n-dimensional bell curve).
 This smears the data a bit so that it fills in gaps in the latent space, allegedly giving us a smoother transition from one feature to another (such as bearded to non-bearded).
 In other words, "values which are nearby to each other in latent space should have similar reconstructions".
 This allows us to interpolate between latent vectors in a way that might not work with a direct auto-encoder.